 - Here's How to Value an HVAC Business

-- Best and Worst Franchises Listed by SBA Loan Defaults
+- The Best and Worst Franchises Ranked by SBA Loan Default Rates

 Tag Archives: Business valuation appraisal

 What Are the Seller’s Discretionary Earnings of a Business?

 Posted on March 23, 2020 by William Bruce

 What is discretionary cash flow?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 It’s important because it provides an accurate picture of the true cash producing ability of the business.
 In effect, it uncamoflages the bookkeeping praqctices of most business owners.
 This article exlpains how to compute the important number.
 Continue reading →